 This article shows how different aspects of shape and space are fundamental to children’s lives.
+From the earliest years, as children navigate around their environment, they must learn about near and far, up and down, round and straight, and much more.
+Adults can help to extend and make explicit their children's ideas about spatial relations, which is a more complex and challenging topic than usually assumed.
 Educators can use many different activities and approaches, including intentional teaching, to foster learning of spatial relations.

 Monique, like many young toddlers, loved emptying and filling everything.
 She filled pots and pans with wooden blocks, took the lid off her shape sorter bucket and filled it with rubber balls, and she delighted in emptying her small basket of toys.
 At the same time, through interactions with caregivers she was learning positional words and phrases such as in, on top of, and under.
 Shortly after her second birthday, while playing with her wooden block set, she noticed a sphere lying next to the base of a cone, and announced “i-skeem!” excitedly.
 Her mother, looking over, took a minute to realize that Monique saw what looked like an ice cream cone in the arrangement of blocks.
 At school several months later, Monique was burying toys in the sandbox.
 Teacher Jorge watched as she hid two small toys.
 After talking with her about “seeds” (they had read The Tiny Seed by Eric Carle earlier that morning), he watched as she accurately retrieved both toys from where she had buried them.